Apps quick start

 You can define the following values in the script.

-Parameter or variable Type Required Description
+Parameter or variable | Type | Required | Description |

-INPUT_FILEPATHS list of strings Yes A list of file paths to the input files to be uploaded to the created batch.
+list of strings | Yes | A list of file paths to the input files to be uploaded to the created batch.
 For each file, specify the complete path to the file in the machine that’s running the script.
+Each file can be up to 50 MB or 800 pages in size.
+For files larger than 10 MB, use the batches multipart file upload endpoint.
+See limitations for complete information about storage and upload limits. |

-<YOUR-BATCH-NAME> string Yes Name of the batch.
-Maximum length is 255 characters.
+string | Yes | Name of the batch.
+Maximum length is 255 characters. |

-<WORKSPACE-NAME> string No The name of the workspace in which to add the batch; the batch is created in the default drive of the workspace.
+string | No | The name of the workspace in which to add the batch; the batch is created in the default drive of the workspace.
 If not specified, the default location for commercial users is the default drive of your personal workspace.
-For community users, the default location is your personal workspace’s Instabase Drive.
+For community users, the default location is your personal workspace’s Instabase Drive. |

 Processing files through an AI Hub app

-To process your input files through an AI Hub app, call the /v2/zero-shot-idp/projects/app/run endpoint.
+To process your input files through an AI Hub app, call the /v2/zero-shot-idp/projects/app/run

 When running apps, there are two methods to specify the app’s input:

-• Preferred: Using a batch ID and processing all files in the specified batch.
+Preferred: Using a batch ID and processing all files in the specified batch.
 The sample script uses this method and automatically passes through the batch ID created in the previous step.

-• Supported: Using the input_dir parameter to specify a file path within your Instabase Drive or a connected drive, and processing all files in the specified folder.
+parameter to specify a file path within your Instabase Drive or a connected drive, and processing all files in the specified folder.
 The sample script must be adjusted to use this method.

 Script excerpt